StephAdongo/StephAdongo/README.md

 - 👋 Hi, I’m @StephAdongo
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning computer science
-- 📫 How to reach me @StephAdongo on github😂
+- 📫 How to reach me: @StephAdongo on github adongo021@gmail.com on gmail

 <!---
 StephAdongo/StephAdongo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.